zikou24/Ecommerce-website/README.md

-4 - run the command :
+4 - run this command to  start the server:

      python manage.py runserver